 Australia’s prison population is on the rise.
 First surpassing 40,000 in 2017, our nation now houses over 42,000 inmates – a significant increase on the 26,000 only a decade ago.

 As state governments continue to face mounting challenges associated with housing so many prisoners, the pressure is now on to help stem prisoner growth and match the low recidivism rates of other countries around the world.

-Prisons 2018 promises to provide thought provoking insight into the life cycle of correctional facilities and explore what more can be done to support those incarcerated in them.
+Prisons 2019 is a two-day, national conference designed to facilitate thought-provoking insight into the life cycle of correctional facilities and explore what more can be done to support those incarcerated in them.

-- What new and innovative techniques are needed to finance, construct, and deliver prisons as promptly as possible?
+- What new and innovative techniques are needed to finance, construct, and deliver new prisons and expand services?

 Professor Neil Morgan

 Inspector Custodial Services, Western Australia

 The University of Canberra & The University of Queensland

 Director, National Centre For Training and Development